Everything you need to know before buying a safe

 This a non-exhaustive list of reasons to own a safe, however, the reasons for having one and their applications are numerous.

-When buying a safe there are three main location options like drawer, wall or floor safes.
+When buying a safe there are three main location options like drawer, wall or floor type.
 Each of these has its advantages and disadvantages and the purpose and application need to be considered carefully when purchasing.

 For example here we can see why someone would choose a drawer safe over the other types.

 - Installation: A drawer safe can be quickly and easily installed without structural changes to the building or home.
-Whereas a floor safe requires the flooring to be modified and in most cases a wall safe requires some reinforcement to the walls to withstand the additional weight.
+Whereas a floor safe requires the flooring to be modified and in most cases a wall type requires some reinforcement to the walls to withstand the additional weight.

 - Separation: Drawer safes are generally smaller in size than other types.
 Which allows the user to increase their storage capacity as required.
 Having multiple smaller products rather than a single big one also allows the user to compartmentalise their belongings and restrict user access.
 For example one drawer safe could hold firearms and the other could hold IT equipment.

 However, the case for a floor safe can be just as strong, it all depends on the user requirements.
-A floor safe is ideal for the user that has a lot of things to store and understands that they need to invest to make this happen.
+This product is ideal for the user that has a lot of things to store and understands that they need to invest to make this happen.
 A floor safe offers great protection as it is submerged in the floor, which means any potential thieves can only attempt to break into it from one side.
 Unlike a wall safe, which in most cases need to have the wall enforced to accommodate the weight of the safe and the goods inside it, a floor safe can be large and heavy without needing to reinforce the building’s structure.

 This makes a floor safe a good option for users that will be storing large and heavy valuables.
-In both of these areas a floor safe will outperform a wall and drawer safe.
+In both of these areas a floor safe will outperform a wall and drawer types.
 Similarly to a wall safe, part of the building needs to be modified to accommodate a floor safe, which requires some extra investment above the price of the product.
 This makes a floor safe an attractive choice for those who intend to be in a premises for an extended period of time.

 This extra investment is justified for long term clients, as they are able to store their valuables in a large and very secure safe.
 Caution should be given to the fire rating, as placement in the floor can make a safe more vulnerable to fire damage.
 Choosing a floor safe with an appropriate fire rating will ensure the integrity and peace of mind of the owner.